munificent/game-programming-patterns/book/component.markdown

 </aside>

-### No Bj&oslash;rn at all?
+### No Bjørn at all?

-If you look at our `Bjorn` class now, you'll notice there's nothing really &ldquo;Bj&oslash;rn&rdquo; about it&mdash; it's just a component bag.
+If you look at our `Bjorn` class now, you'll notice there's nothing really &ldquo;Bjørn&rdquo; about it -- it's just a component bag.
 In fact, it looks like a pretty good candidate for a base &ldquo;game object&rdquo; class that we can use for *every* object in the game.
 All we need to do is pass in *all* the components, and we can build any kind of object just by picking and choosing parts like Dr. Frankenstein.

-Let's take our two remaining concrete components&mdash; physics and graphics&mdash; and hide them behind interfaces like we did with input:
+Let's take our two remaining concrete components -- physics and graphics -- and hide them behind interfaces like we did with input:

 ^code 14